technicalpickles/flamegraph-lighting-talk/README.md

 Opening file:///var/folders/92/0kw80yh95bz8b431qwjvmctm0000gn/T/speedscope-1682521604552-12136.html in your default browser
 ```

 ## Be curious, learn by doing

 I've found it hard to teach this, but you can definitely learn by doing.
 And learn by working with people.

-Gives you an opportunity to be curious.
+Flamegraphs give you an opportunity to be curious.
 What is all that stuff?
 Let's find out!

 ## Let's Collaborate

-If you are interested in digging into Rails boot performance, or any really, please reach out!
+If you are interested in digging into Rails boot performance, or any really Ruby performance issues, please reach out!

 Would love to do some pairing 🍐

 ## Conclusion

 Josh Nichols
-@technialpickles / @techpickles
+@technialpickles / @techpickles / @technicalpickles@ruby.social

 - https://github.com/technicalpickles/flamegraph-talk
 - https://github.com/technicalpickles/singed